microsoft/FluidFramework/.changeset/moody-files-argue.md

 ```

 `IRehydrateDetachedContainerProps` are the properties that needs to be supplied to the above API which contains props like
-URL Resolver, IDocumentServiceFactory etc., which were earlier used to create the `Loader` object.
+URL Resolver, IDocumentServiceFactory, etc., which were earlier used to create the `Loader` object.

 ##### Note on `ICreateAndLoadContainerProps`.

 The props which were used to create the `Loader` object are now moved to the `ICreateAndLoadContainerProps` interface.
 `ICreateDetachedContainerProps`, `ILoadExistingContainerProps` and `IRehydrateDetachedContainerProps` which extends
 `ICreateAndLoadContainerProps` also contains some additional props which will be used to create and load containers like
-`IFluidCodeDetails`, `IRequest` etc. Previously these were directly passed when calling APIs like
+`IFluidCodeDetails`, `IRequest`, etc. Previously these were directly passed when calling APIs like
 `Loader.createDetachedContainer`, `Loader.resolve` and `Loader.rehydrateDetachedContainerFromSnapshot` on the `Loader`
 object.
 Also, `ILoaderProps.ILoaderOptions` are not replaced with `ICreateAndLoadContainerProps.IContainerPolicies`
 since there will be no concept of `Loader`.